dokutan/mouse_m908/README.md

 # mouse_m908
-Control the Redragon M908 Impact gaming mouse from Linux
+Control the Redragon M908 Impact gaming mouse from Linux and BSD

 ## Status
 All settings from the official software are implemented, except repeating macros, which seems to be broken in the official software and is therefore currently disabled in this program.
 As a result there will be no changes to this program, unless I overlooked some features or find a bug.

 ## Installing

+### Linux
 - Install the dependencies:
   - libusb
   - boost